Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ## Compound Widgets

 Now that we have many new widgets in our arsenal, a natural question is "how do we make our own?".
-If we want to construct a completely new widget pixel-by-pixel we will have to wait until the chapter on [native rendering](./09_native_rendering.md).
+If we want to construct a completely new widget pixel-by-pixel, we will have to wait until the chapter on [native rendering](./09_native_rendering.md).
 Until then, we are already perfectly capable of creating what we'll call a **compound widget**.

 A compound widget is a widget that groups many other, pre-made widgets together.
 Compound widgets give an easy mechanism to logically group a collection of widgets and treat them as a whole, instead of having to operate on each of its parts individually.